crazyuploader/TIL/ansible/add-user-to-system.md

-# Add User to System
+# Add User to System using Ansible

 In Ansible we can use `ansible.builtin.user` module to add a user to the system.